 Doubts about the ultimate willingness of a Palestinian state to coexist peacefully with Israel are grounded in the history of the Palestinian national movement.
 For over sixty years, since the beginning of Jewish-Arab confrontation in Palestine, the dominant tendency in Palestinian politics has always been one of rejectionism.
-Palestinian reconciliation with the Jewish state would therefore constitute a reversal of historic proportions, and it is precisely because of the magnitude of this reversal that the credibility of any Palestinian agreement to peace is often viewed with such skepticism.
-This skepticism is reinforced by the professions of many PLO leaders that a state would not constitute a final solution of the Palestinian problem, but merely a stage in the Palestinian struggle, a tactical measure to facilitate the ultimate objective - the total liberation of Palestine.
-The "strategy of stages" is, indeed, the very core of PLO policy, and it has been upheld with such consistency and tenacity that any hypothetical verbal retreat on this point would be highly suspect.2 tions.
+Palestinian reconciliation with the lewish state would therefore constitute a reversal of historic proportions, and it is precisely because of the magnitude of this reversal that the credibility of any Palestinian agreement to peace is often viewed with such skepticism.
+This skepticism is reinforced by the professions of many PLO leaders that a state would not constitute a final solution of the Palestinian problem, but merely a stage in the Palestinian struggle, a tactical measure to facilitate the ultimate objective-the total liberation of Palestine.
+The "strategy of stages" is, indeed, the very core of PLO policy, and it has been upheld with such consistency and tenacity that any hypothetical verbal retreat on this point would be highly suspect.2

+There are serious grounds for concern about the reliability of Palestinian commitments and the sincerity of Palestinian intentions.
 These do not derive simply from the general theoretical problem of perpetual peace; that relations have, in other situations, deteriorated after decades or even centuries of relative stability is irrelevant to the time frame in which decisionmakers must operate.
 Nor is the issue one of some purported sociocultural predisposition among Arabs either to honor or to violate international agreements; in this regard, the historical record of Arab states has been mixed, that is, not significantly different from that of other international actors.
 Instead, the problem is a specific function of the extent to which Palestinian renunciations of claims against Israel within the Green Line would be devalued, for ideological or practical reasons, by mental reservations.